skillrepos/ai-aip/README.md

 ```
 ollama serve &
 ```
-4. Repeat the step above to run the warmup script again.
+4. Repeat the step from the main section (#4) above to run the warmup script again.
 <br/><br/>